 The evolution of the horoscope

 From numerous astrological traditions and interpretation systems, in the modern day we’ve ended up with a very simplified version known as “sun sign astrology”.
-It’s the version we’ve been reading in newspapers, magazines and now online and on apps, for almost 90 years.
+It’s the version we’ve been reading in newspapers, magazines and now online and on apps, for over 90 years.
 Again, it divides the zodiac into twelve “signs” and assigns everyone to one of those signs based on birth date.
-From there, modern astrologers take into consideration moon, and planetary movement to suggest trends that apply to each of the twelve groups of people.
+From there, modern astrologers take into consideration the moon’s and planetary movement to suggest trends that apply to each of the twelve groups of people.

-Modern horoscope are clearly simplified to ignore your year of birth, or the day within the zodiac sign you were born.
+Modern horoscopes are clearly simplified to ignore your year of birth, or the day within the zodiac sign you were born.
 A British newspaper editor in 1930 came up with the idea to feature a horoscope predicting of the life of newly-born Princess Margaret to sell more papers (clickbait was clearly alive and well a century ago).
 It was instantly popular and the astrologer who wrote it was soon asked to produce a regular column in the paper, and personally developed the simplified, column friendly sign-sun method.
 Its runaway success spawned countless imitators that have flourished up to today.

 Should we take horoscopes seriously, or just have fun with them?